Skip to content

 • DataFrame

-In case output_type is "DataFrame", returns a DataFrame with the following format: index = name, columns = [description, id]
+In case output_type is "DataFrame", returns a pandas DataFrame with index = name.

 @validate_call